squid-cache/squid-cache.github.io/ConfigExamples/MultiplePortsWithWccp2.rst

 === Squid configuration ===

 This configuration covers the interception part - this Squid sits behind a NATted interface that is WCCPv2 intercepted.
-The Squid server sits on two network interfaces: an external interface with real a IP address that squid binds to with tcp_outgoing_address, and the internal 192.0.2.0/24 WCCPv2 intercept + NAT'ted address.
+The Squid server sits on two network interfaces: an external interface with real a IP address that squid binds to with SquidConf:tcp_outgoing_address, and the internal 192.0.2.0/24 WCCPv2 intercept + NAT'ted address.

 {{{
 wccp2_service dynamic 80